 Sustainability offers innovative firms opportunities for both top and bottom-line benefits.
 For example, Unilever’s Sustainable Living Brands grew 50% faster than the rest of the business.

-Upstarts like Organic Valley produces biodiesel from sunflower crops to fuel its trucks and tractors.
+Upstarts like Organic Valley produces biodiesel from sunflower crops to fuel their trucks and tractors.

 Since you can’t improve what you don’t measure, sustainability reporting software is a key ingredient, whether just getting started, or looking to get to the next level.
-As a way of helping break down barriers, we hope you found this article on debunking common myths useful.
+As a way of helping break down barriers, we hope you found this article useful for debunking common sustainability software myths.
 Contact us to understand how your business can get started in sustainability reporting.